jdmar3/inls718/syllabus/index.md

 Plagiarism is not tolerated in this or any course or academic context.
 Your work for this course will be your own, though almost everything that we do in class will be collaborative.

-We will also be using and writing open source software in this class.
+We will also be using and writing open source software and documentation in this class.
-Proper crediting of work and adherence to open licensing requirements is an important part of this course and will help us to better understand and avoid plagiarism.
+Proper crediting of work and adherence to open licensing requirements is an important part of this course and will help us to better understand and avoid plagiarism and license violation.

 Please go through this tutorial and then <a href="mailto:john.d.martin.iii@unc.edu?=Plagiarism tutorial">email me</a> the result: [UNC LIbraries Plagiarism Tutorial](http://www.lib.unc.edu/plagiarism/).